 HIDE_ME

-U.S. News & World Report ranks the MBA program at the KU School of Business among the best offered by public universities in the nation:
+U.S. News & World Report ranks the MBA program at the KU School of Business among the best offered in the nation:

 • #36 best public full-time MBA